satra124/emco-base-test/docs/design/Emco_Integrity_Access_Management.md

 $ emcoctl get projects -t $TOKEN

 ```

+> **Note** With a development setup where keycloak was installed via [Docker](https://www.keycloak.org/getting-started/getting-started-docker) on a baremetal server.
+Keycloak version was v17.0.1.
+It was observed that the `auth/` portion of the above URL to get the token needed to be removed.
+E.g. `'http://<keycloak url>/realms/enterprise1/protocol/openid-connect/token'`

 #### Authorization Policies with Istio

 As specified in the Keycloak section, Role Mappers are created using Keycloak.
 Check the Keycloak documentation on how to create Roles using Keycloak.
 These can be used apply authorizations based on Role of the user.